 Introduction Bulk material properties in MEMS Chaps.
-1, 2, 3.1 and 3.2 Overview of microfabrication in MEMS Chaps 3.2 and 3.3 Thin-film characteristics and special process ses Chaps 3.3 to 4.2 Process and design integration in MEMS Chaps 4.2, 4.3 and MUMPs manual Transducers by lumped models Chaps 6.1 to 6.6
+1, 2, 3.1 and 3.2 Overview of microfabrication in MEMS Chaps 3.2 and 3.3 Thin-film characteristics and special proces chaps 3.3 to 4.2 Process and design integration in MEMS Chaps 4.2, 4.3 and MUMPs manual

-Deformable solids by elasticity theory Beam and plate deformation mechanics Microfluidics: theory and principles Chaps 8.1 to 8.5 Chaps 9.1 to 9.6

-Microfluidics: electrokinetics Chaps 13.1 to 13.3 Chaps 13.4 to 13.6
+Transducers by lumped models Chaps 6.1 to 6.6 Deformable solids by elasticity theory Chaps 8.1 to 8.5 Beam and plate deformation mechanics Chaps 9.1 to 9.6 Microfluidics: theory and principles Chaps 13.1 to 13.3 Microfluidics: electrokinetics Chaps 13.4 to 13.6 Spring break

-3/15 - 3/19: Spring break Chaps 15.4 to 15.0

-Pressure sensor design Chap.
-18

-Accelerometer design Chap.
-19

-Optical and RF MEMS components Chap.
-20

-Glossary of other MEMS applications Chaps 21 and 22
+Pressure sensor design Accelerometer design Optical and RF MEMS components Glossary of other MEMS applications Final project presentations Chap.
+18 Chap.
+19 Chap.
+20 Chaps 21 and 22

-Final project presentations

 - Attendance Policy: It is in the student's best interest to attend all lectures.
 The roll will be taken in the first two lectures in accord with Clemson University policy.
 No other attendance enforcement will be imposed other than for quizzes. - Homework: Homework will comprise some textbook problems.
 It will be assigned on a regular basis.
 Normally, homework will be assigned at the first lecture of a topic (chapter) and will be due at the beginning of a new topic.
-It is expected that your homework will represent your own work, although working in groups is allowed and even encouraged.
-Late homework will not be accepted! - Project: A design project will be assigned.
+It is expected that your homework will represent your own work, although working in groups is allowed and even encouraged. - Project: A design project will be assigned.
 You are encouraged to propose your own project topic(s) and discuss with the instructor.
 For your project, you are expected to conduct extensive literature review, analyze the MEMS device you choose, and include the results in your project report, which will be in IEEE format.
-You will give a 10-15 minutes Power Point presentation of your project in class.
-For Graduate students (ECE 6370), you will need to conduct extensive COMSOL simulation analysis of your chosen MEMS devices and include your simulation results in your project report and presentation.
-For ECE 4370 students, you are encouraged, but not required, to perform COMSOL simulations.
+You will give a 10-15-minute Power Point presentation of your project in class.
+For Graduate students (ECE 6370), you will need to conduct COMSOL simulation analysis of your chosen MEMS devices or experimental MEMS device testing.
+The results are expected to be included in your simulation results in your project report and presentation.
+For ECE 4370 students, you are encouraged, but not required, to perform COMSOL simulations or experiments.
 More details of course project will be provided later in class.